void-linux/void-docs/src/installation/guides/zfs.md

 `(chroot)# lsinitrd -m`

-As well check that the ZFS cache is recognized:
+Check that the ZFS cache is recognized as well:

 ```
 (chroot)# lsinitrd | grep zpool.cache